agentzex/The-Nice-Ransomware/README.md

 * The agent will search the entire path given (including subdirectories) and will encrypt each file that his extensions is included in the "file_types" vector variable.
 * The project needs to be compiled with CPP 17 on Visual Studio
+* Please use this code for good purposes only!
+I will not hold accountable for any misuse of this project
+* Please run this code on safe environments only (preferably on a VM with a snapshot you can revert back to)